threefoldfoundation/info_threefold_pub/wiki/manual_tfgrid3/manual3_iac/grid3_terraform/terraform_caprover.md

 #### A) leader node deployment/setup:

-##### step 1: Deploy a leader Node
+##### step 1: Deploy a Leader Node

-Create a leader caprover node using terraform, here's ann example
+Create a leader caprover node using terraform, here's an example :

 ```
 terraform {